owasp-modsecurity/website/content/blog/2026-02-22-how-big-is-too-big--a-deep-dive-into-modsecurity-request-body-limits.md

 #### Improved handler behavior

 Back to PRs.
-The main concept of the open PRs is align the "action" directives with the "limit" directives.
-The proposed directive is `SecRequestBodyNoFilesLimitAction` and would follow the behavior of `SecRequestBodyLimitAction`, but another option is to extend the existing directive's behavior to handle the case where `SecRequestBodyNoFilesLimit` is exceeded.
+The main concept of the open PRs is to align the "action" directives with the "limit" directives.
+The proposed new directive is `SecRequestBodyNoFilesLimitAction` and would follow the behavior of `SecRequestBodyLimitAction`, but another option is to extend the existing directive's behavior to handle the case where `SecRequestBodyNoFilesLimit` is exceeded.

 Additionally, we have been discussing the issue that there is currently no way to avoid the 413 error for requests that trigger `SecRequestBodyNoFilesLimit`, even in `DetectionOnly` mode.